 Insurers now often use software programs to place a value on your claim for damages.
 One factor they feed into the program is whether or not you saw a physician within 72 hours of the accident.
 If you did seek medical care within that time, a value is added to your claim.
 If you did not, a value is deducted from your claim and will reduce the amount of money the insurance company will deem your claim is worth.
 An experienced personal injury automobile accident attorney may be able to overcome this challenge, but it will make it much more difficult for you to collect all the compensation to which you are legally entitled.

 How to Find a Medical Doctor Who Will Treat You Within 72 Hours

 If you have a personal physician, call the office to advise that you were in a vehicle accident and need an urgent appointment.
 If this is not possible, go to a hospital emergency room or urgent care facility.
 From a personal safety standpoint, it is critical to be evaluated and treated after a traumatic incident.
 From an insurance claim and litigation perspective, it is necessary to have medical record evidence to prove your claim and recover full value for your injury.

-If you were seriously injured in a vehicle crash, contact us at the Blumenshine Law Group.
+If you were seriously injured in a vehicle crash, contact us at the Blumenshine Law Group at (312)766-1000 or text (312)719-2010.
 We will provide a free consultation.
-If you are injured so severely you are unable to come to our office, we can speak on the phone, by email or text and perhaps arrange to visit you either at your home or your hospital room.
+If you are injured so severely you are unable to come to our office, we can speak on the phone, email, Zoom or text and perhaps arrange to visit you either at your home or your hospital room.